Best Things to Do in St Vincent and the Grenadines

 Indeed, these cays are a haven for many island hoppers.
 Guests will never get enough of the many things to do in St Vincent and the Grenadines.

 Sail excitedly on Union Island.
-Clifton Harbour is a natural anchorage for visiting yachts, offering customs clearance facilities.
+Clifton Harbour offers customs clearance facilities for visiting yachts.

 Embark on a hike up Mount Taboi, the island’s tallest peak.

 Tour Frigate Island, which is connected by a narrow strip of sand and mangroves to the main island.

 Relax at Chatham Bay’s secluded beach and anchor your sailboats.
 Then, explore Clifton Harbour’s vibrant dining, shopping, and open-air market scene.

 Dive into history at Fort Hill, a former 17th-century cannon battery, while enjoying panoramic views of Clifton Harbour.